On Loneliness: Therapeutic growth and the capacity for solitude

 Why is it that some people never experience the emotion of loneliness, while others feel excruciating anxiety in solitude?
 This conference will attempt to understand aspects of an individual’s psyche that predisposes them towards either tendency.READ MORE...

-When the “other” has not been installed as loving and safe internal object, what can a therapy relationship provide to counter that deficit?
+When the “other” has not been installed as a kivubg a safe internal object, what can the therapy relationship provide to counter that deficit?
 Our speakers will consider if terrifying states of loneliness can be ultimately transformed into an inner sanctuary that the client can use as a resource for reflection, rest and creativity.
 We will hear how the depressed, anxious and even the psychotic can re-experience solitude as a resource when they discover that they are loveable; when they know that they can safely return to the presence of others.

 Registration and Coffee

 Facing up to Human Loneliness: Marion Milner’s Experiments with Solitude

 Milner’s writing—autobiographical and psychoanalytic—provides an intricate account of what is at stake in the capacity to be alone—and what links or severs solitude from moments of creativity and insight.
 Her work allows us to think about what is necessary, mysterious, and terrifying about the prospect of being in the presence of ourselves, and the others who accompany our solitude.

 The Place Where We Live: Being at Home Being Alone